kjappelbaum/oximachinetool/README.md

 > ⚠️ **Warning**: Alpha version

 Flask app that uses `jsmol` to visualize the structure (and predictions).
+The code builts heavily ontop of the implementation of the [seekpath web app](https://github.com/giovannipizzi/seekpath).

 ## Directly run flask app